A Message from the President of Hellenic American University on Fall 2020 Reopening

 All student documents, except for official transcripts, can be requested and provided via email.
 For the Athens site, fees can be paid via e-banking or through direct deposits at the bank.

 The Writing Center will continue to offer online tutoring sessions (both synchronous and asynchronous via Blackboard and Teams) to all stakeholders on both sites.
-Onsite tutoring sessions will also be provided for the Athens and Nashua sites upon request.
+Onsite tutoring sessions are provided for the Athens and Nashua sites upon request.
 Students will need to inform the Writing Center beforehand when they plan to come to the Center’s premises to avoid crowding.

 All CDO services, including career counseling, CV feedback, and workshops, can be delivered remotely via emails, Teams and phone calls.
-While remote delivery will continue this fall, we are planning on reopening the Center in Athens (only) for individual, on-site sessions services.
-Students will need to book their appointment in advance.
+You will need to book your appointment in advance.
+The CDO is now implementing? a new 4-year employability plan for all undergraduate students.

-The Center will continue to offer members of the Athens community offering its services, including individual and group counseling, as well as monthly psychoeducational presentations and workshops, online.
-For the Athens site and regulations permitting, the Center also plans delivering counseling services face -to-face.
-Counseling support is not offered on the Nashua site but referrals for community counseling and can be provided upon request.
+The Center continues to offer members of the Athens community its services, including individual and group counseling, as well as monthly psychoeducational presentations and workshops, online.

 Enhanced academic support

-In another development, the ACES peer tutoring program will run throughout the year.
+In another development, the ACES peer tutoring program is now up and running.
 Following the selection and training process in February, we now have 6 peer-tutors, ready to offer their services to the student community.
 ACES tutoring will be available online for Nashua students.

 Undergraduate Employability Plan